anvita-g/anvita-g/README.md

+Welcome to my page !!

-- 👋 Hi, I’m @anvita-g , Welcome to my page
+- 👋 Hi, I’m @anvita-g
-- 👀 I’m interested in data science and computer science.
+- 👀 I’m interested in double majoring in data science and computer science.
 - 🌱 I’m currently a rising senior at Okemos HS.
-- 💞️ I’m looking to collaborate on any DS/CS projects !
+- 💞️ I’m looking to collaborate on any DS/CS projects and participate in hackathons!
 - 📫 Reach me at anvigollu@gmail.com

 I dont have much on here 'yet' :D